 Choosing between the two most popular programming languages- PHP and .NET is not an easy task.
-Getting more deeper, I realised there are many articles and blogs shared on the internet and some are promoting the PHP framework and on the other hand, there are some write-ups promoting the other framework.
+Getting more deeper, I realized there are many articles and blogs shared on the internet and some are promoting the PHP framework and on the other hand, there are some write-ups promoting the other framework.

 A Small Introduction To Both The Languages

-Before, we jump on the differences between the two languages, we must first understand some basics of the two technologies:
+Before we jump on the differences between the two languages, we must first understand some basics of the two technologies:

 ASP.NET is one of the best web application development frameworks by Microsoft.
 With each update, some extended and new features are being added that help the developers to develop highly secure, high-performance, and scalable web applications.

-When combined with other performance tools like profiler, this technology becomes the most powerful solution for building the stunning applications.
+When combined with other performance tools like a profiler, this technology becomes the most powerful solution for building stunning applications.
 This technology has some of the incredible features within its framework that help you overcome the difficulties, challenges, and problems that arise while developing the applications, and hence, boost the performance.

 ASP.
 NET Features: